MoeraOrg/moera-tools/README.md

 Command-line tools for Moera administrators.

 ## moname
-`moname` utility is used to get information about names from the Moera naming server.
+`moname` is a utility to get information about names from the Moera naming server.

 You can always run `moname -h` to get the list of all available options, their